-Having determined that ice algae reduce the ice surface albedo, we took an empirical approach to quantifying their impact upon energy balance following Ganey et al. (2017), which includes both direct albedo effects (enhanced absorption of shortwave solar radiation by the algal cells) and the indirect effects explained above.
-We used the product of the difference in spectral albedo between algal and clean ice surfaces and the incoming spectral irradiance to calculate the hourly radiative forcing (RF) of algae, assuming mineral dust is not causing significant albedo reduction.
-Integrated over the entire day, this indicated a daily mean biological RF of 116 W m-2 and 65 W m-2 for Hbio and Lbio surfaces respectively, similar to RFs for Alaskan snow algae calculated by Ganey et al (2017).
-We used the biological radiative forcing integrated over the entire day and the latent heat of fusion for ice (334 J cm-3) to provide an estimate of melting due to algae under the assumption that the cold content of the ice is depleted (i.e. ice is at 0°C).
-We made two calculations with ice densities 917 kg m-3 (solid ice) and 668 kg m-3 (weathered ice) following Smith et al (2017), providing upper and lower bounds for melt attributed to algae depending upon local ice density.
-The melting on 21st July was estimated to be 1.3 to 1.9 cm w.e. in Hbio areas, which represents between 21 and 29% of the total melting measured across a network of ablation stakes at our site (6.8 cm).
-For Lbio sites, biological melting on 21st July 2017 was 0.76 to 1.07 cm w.e., which corresponds to between 12 and 18% of the observed ablation.
+Having determined that glacier algae reduce the ice surface albedo, we took an empirical approach to quantifying their impact upon energy balance following Ganey et al. (2017), which includes both direct albedo effects (enhanced absorption of shortwave solar radiation by the algal cells) and the indirect effects explained above.
+Integrated over the entire day, this indicated a daily mean biological radiative forcing of 116 W m-2 and 65 W m-2 for Hbio and Lbio surfaces respectively, similar to RFs for Alaskan snow algae calculated by Ganey et al (2017).
+We used the biological radiative forcing integrated over the entire day (Supp Info 5A) and the latent heat of fusion for ice (334 J cm-3) to estimate 1.35 ± 0.01 (S.E) cm w.e. of melting due to algae in Hbio areas on 21st July.
+For Lbio sites, biological melting on 21st July 2017 was 1.01 ± 0.01 (S.E) cm w.e.
+We corroborated this estimate using a point surface energy balance model (Brock and Arnold et al. 2000).

+The melt attributed to the presence of algae predicted by the energy balance modelling method was similar to that predicted using the radiative forcing method, with 1.37 ± 0.48 (S.E) cm w.e. attributed to Hbio and 0.95 ± 0.41 (S.E) cm w.e. attributed to Lbio.
+Expressing the melt attributed to algae as a proportion of the total melting in the algal sites gives 26.15 ± 3.77 % (S.E) of the local melting attributed to algae in the Hbio surfaces and 21.62 ± 5.07 % (S.E) for Lbio surfaces.